kadir572/motohub/README.md

 For testing purposes a mail testing service is being used.
 Here we use [MailTrap](https://mailtrap.io/).
 You can log in and see mails from all accounts used in this application.
 Its main purpose is to be able to change the password if forgotten.

+## CRUD Motorcycles

+Use admin credentials to log in as admin.
+Go to /admin/pages or visit the page via the dropdown in the top right of the screen.
+Use crud operations for the motorcycles page.
+There is no confirmation popup window yet.

 ## Credentials

 ### Admin Credentials